Welcome to our Class Page!

 Reading is an essential part of each and every day in our Reception class!
 Each week your child will bring a reading book and reading record home which has been matched to their specific reading ability.
 Please read with your child as often as you can.
-Please return your child's reading book every day.
-Below you will find some tips for parents to make reading at home a success!
+Please return your child's reading book everyday.
+Below you will find some tips for some tips for parents to make reading at home a success!

 Reception Reading Documents